eflautt/ga-data-science/lessons/lesson-12/readme.md

 ## Guided Practice: Decision Trees in scikit-learn (15 mins)

 #### Training a Model in sckit-learn
-> See ipython notebook for starter and solution code
+> Instructor Note: Have students open and work through the exercises in the [starter code notebook](./code/starter-code/starter-code-12.ipynb).

 In your groups from earlier, work on evaluating the decision tree using cross-validation methods.
 What metrics would work best?
 Why?

-**Check:** Are you able to evaluate the decision tree model using cross-validation methods?
+> **Check:** Are you able to evaluate the decision tree model using cross-validation methods?

 <a name="demo"></a>